solo-io/gloo/docs/content/guides/traffic_management/request_processing/health_checks/_index.md

 description: Enable a health check plugin to respond with common HTTP codes
 ---

-Gloo includes an HTTP health checking plugin that can be enabled in a {{< protobuf display="Gateway" name="gateway.solo.io.Gateway" >}} (which becomes an [Envoy Listener](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners)).
+Gloo Edge includes an HTTP health checking plugin that can be enabled in a {{< protobuf display="Gateway" name="gateway.solo.io.Gateway" >}} (which becomes an [Envoy Listener](https://www.envoyproxy.io/docs/envoy/latest/configuration/listeners/listeners)).
 This plugin will respond to health check requests directly with either a 200 OK or 503 Service Unavailable depending on the current draining state of Envoy.

 Envoy can be forced into a draining state by sending an `HTTP GET` to the Envoy admin port on `<envoy-ip>:<admin-addr>/healthcheck/fail`.
 This port defaults to `19000`.